superbrave/gdpr-bundle/Resources/doc/anonymizer.md

 ##### Advanced fixed value

-Brackets can be used here to concat the fixed value with the value of a property on the object.
+Curly braces can be used here to concat the fixed value with the value of a property on the object.
 The value between the quotes has to be a property.

 First a check is performed to determine if the property is public, if so that is used.